whoop-t/dupe.nvim/README.md

 :DupeClearAll
 ```

+## Uses
+You can open the menu and select a register to paste from in normal mode
+It also works with visual selection modes and will paste over whatever is visually selected

 ## TODO

-1. Allow for range pasting(delete range and then paste from selected register)
+- [x] 1.
+Allow for range pasting(delete range and then paste from selected register)
-2. Expose command or autocommand to allow user to select register to yank too(delete? change?)
+- [ ] 2.
+Expose command or autocommand to allow user to select register to yank too(delete? change?)
-3. Expose option to auto back up of all deletes/yanks to a-z registers
+- [ ] 3.
+Expose option to auto back up of all deletes/yanks to a-z registers
     - line deletes are auto saved in 1-9 registers
     - line yanks, small yanks and small deletes are only stored in the unnamed/0 buffer by default
         - small = word sized yanks/deletes(yw, yiw, etc)